 – making posters with uplifting messages to put in your windows (or writing on windows with washable pens).

-responsible teens who aren’t infected could run errands in the neighbourhood (collecting and dropping off shopping, prescriptions etc).
+– if lockdown restrictions permit, responsible teens who aren’t infected could run errands in the neighbourhood (collecting and dropping off shopping, prescriptions etc).

 – they may want to write a diary or keep a video log of their days at home.
 We are in unprecedented times and they might want to make a record to show their children or grandchildren.